don-bski/perl-stuff/Wordle/README.md

 In windows, an escape sequence `\e(437X` is needed to tell Win32::Console::ANSI that CP437 characters are used.
 See https://bribes.org/perl/wANSIConsole.html for details.
-This took more time than I care to admit to work out.
 For an additional environmental workaround, the startup `-a` option can be used to disable box drawing.
 Use the `-2` option for double line letter boxes.
+Use the -s option to display game stats and exit without game play.

 The file `wordle-word-list.txt` contains the valid words used by the program.
 A random word is selected from the file during program start.
 The file